Compliance / Customer protection

 The claimant is free to refer the matter to the mediator of their choice, the latter being definitive for the dispute concerned.

-In the event of an issue concerning the granting of credit, the claimant may immediately refer the matter to the Credit Ombudsman for disputes within its field of competence by filing a claim on the Credit Mediation | Banque de France (banque-france.fr) website.
+In the event of an issue concerning the granting of credit, the claimant may immediately refer the matter to the Credit Ombudsman for disputes within its field of competence by filing a claim on the Credit Mediation | Banque de France website Will open in a new tab .

 For claims relating to a payment service, Crédit Agricole CIB shall send the claimant a response within 15 business days of receipt of the complaint, or, at the latest, within 35 business days in the event of exceptional situations.
 In accordance with Article L.133-45 of the French Monetary and Financial Code, Crédit Agricole CIB informs you that the bank does not offer claimants opting for an out-of-court settlement procedure disputes related to the execution and/or interpretation of account agreements and payment service contracts as provided for in the French Monetary and Financial Code.